tendermint/tendermint/UPGRADING.md

 For more detailed information, see [ADR 075](https://tinyurl.com/adr075) which defines and describes the new API in detail.

+#### BroadcastTx Methods

+All callers should use the new `broadcast_tx` method, which has the same semantics as the legacy `broadcast_tx_sync` method.
+The `broadcast_tx_sync` and `broadcast_tx_async` methods are now deprecated and will be removed in 0.37.

+Additionally the `broadcast_tx_commit` method is *also* deprecated, and will be removed in 0.37.
+Client code that submits a transaction and needs to wait for it to be committed to the chain, should poll the tendermint to observe the transaction in the committed state.

 ### Timeout Parameter Changes

 Tendermint v0.36 updates how the Tendermint consensus timing parameters are